 You should also consider your customers to ensure the new schedule doesn’t interfere with business demands and evaluate whether the workload will remain manageable during extended hours.
 A compressed work schedule might be fine for an overworked employee in the short term, but it could have adverse effects over time.

-Both employers and employees will need to adjust to compressed work schedules.
-As an employer, you should remain flexible and open to change to ensure the plan works for everyone.
-Keep an open mind and be willing to try different approaches to find what suits each employee best.
-Don’t be afraid of trial and error — or of returning to a standard schedule if the new setup doesn’t work.
+Both employers and employees will need to adjust to a compressed work schedule.
+As an employer, staying flexible and open to change will help ensure the plan works for everyone.

 “The biggest advantage of a compressed work schedule is that employees … spend less time commuting and have more time outside of work to take care of their personal duties,” said Christine Macdonald, managing partner at DCM Partnership.
 “This extra freedom and flexibility mean that employees will be more focused on the task at hand.”